OneVoice: One Model, Triple Scenarios-Towards Unified Zero-shot Voice Conversion: Abstract

 \section{Abstract}

 Recent progress of voice conversion~(VC) has achieved a new milestone in speaker cloning and linguistic preservation.
 But the field remains fragmented, relying on specialized models for linguistic-preserving, expressive, and singing scenarios.
 We propose OneVoice, a unified zero-shot framework capable of handling all three scenarios within a single model.
 OneVoice is built upon a continuous language model trained with VAE-free next-patch diffusion, ensuring high fidelity and efficient sequence modeling.
 Its core design for unification lies in a Mixture-of-Experts (MoE) designed to explicitly model shared conversion knowledge and scenario-specific expressivity.
 Expert selection is coordinated by a dual-path routing mechanism, including shared expert isolation and scenario-aware domain expert assignment with global-local cues.
 For precise conditioning, scenario-specific prosodic features are fused into each layer via a gated mechanism, allowing adaptive usage of prosody information.
 Furthermore, to enable the core idea and alleviate the imbalanced issue (abundant speech vs. scarce singing), we adopt a two-stage progressive training that includes foundational pre-training and scenario enhancement with LoRA-based domain experts.
 Experiments show that OneVoice matches or surpasses specialized models across all three scenarios, while verifying flexible control over scenarios and offering a fast decoding version as few as 2 steps.
-Code and model will be released soon.
+Audio samples are available on demo page\footnote{\url{https://kerwinchao.github.io/OneVoice/}}.